trizen/trizen/README.md

 trizen
 ======

-trizen is a lightweight wrapper for AUR in Perl.
+trizen is a lightweight wrapper for AUR written in Perl.

 Main features: